GuruCharan94/gurucharan94.github.io/_posts/2020-06-01-newsletter-issue-0.md

 The [Pub-Sub](https://www.gurucharan.in/newsletter/) is a newsletter that I publish twice a month with the **latest on Azure, .NET, DevOps, Container Technologies and other interesting things**.

 This is Issue #0 of the Pub-Sub.
-This issue covers all the important updates from build that you cannot miss. .NET 5, C# 9, The Terminal and Azure Static Web Apps
+This issue covers all the important updates from build that you cannot miss. .NET 5, C# 9, The Terminal and Azure Static Web Apps.

 ## .NET Updates from Build 2020